GATOR: Gifted and Talented of Richton Gifted Studies for Grades 2 – 6

 Gifted District Policy and Goals:

-To provide a qualitatively, differentiated curriculum through in-depth enrichment and extension of core curriculum in order to develop and maintain our students’ commitment to the love of learning as a life-long process; and, to help students understand themselves, develop social interest and a feeling of belonging in order to assist them in reaching their intellectual potential. *Instructional Management Plan is available upon request and follows the MDE Outcomes.
+To provide a qualitatively, differentiated curriculum through in-depth enrichment and extension of core curriculum in order to develop and maintain our students’ commitment to the love of learning as a life-long process; and, to help students understand themselves, develop social interest and a feeling of belonging in order to assist them in reaching their intellectual potential.

 The State of Mississippi defines Intellectually Gifted Children and Gifted Education Programs as follows:

-—Intellectually Gifted Children shall mean those children and youth who are found to have an exceptionally high degree of intelligence as documented through the identification process.
+• Intellectually Gifted Children shall mean those children and youth who are found to have an exceptionally high degree of intelligence as documented through the identification process.

-—Gifted Education Programs (GEP) shall mean programs of instruction for intellectually gifted children within Grades 2 through 12, programs of instruction for academically gifted children within Grades 9 through 12, and programs of instruction for creatively and/or artistically gifted children within Grades 2 through 12 in public elementary and secondary schools of this state.
-Such programs shall be designed to meet the individual needs of gifted children and shall be in addition to and different from the regular program of instruction provided by the district.
+• Gifted Education Programs (GEP) shall mean programs of instruction for intellectually gifted children within Grades 2 through 12, programs of instruction for academically gifted children within Grades 9 through 12, and programs of instruction for creatively and/or artistically gifted children within Grades 2 through 12 in public elementary and secondary schools of this state.

-The purpose of this programming is to identify those students who demonstrate unusually high achievement and/or potential for unusually high achievement.
+The purpose of this program is to identify those students who demonstrate unusually high achievement and/or potential for unusually high achievement.
 Because of their unusual capabilities, they require uniquely qualitatively differentiated educational programs not usually available in the regular classroom.
 These uniquely different programs are required to enable the gifted students to realize their potential contributions to self and society.
 Programming is offered through a pull-out resource program.
 Mississippi regulations require that intellectually gifted students be provided services by a properly endorsed teacher in a resource room for a minimum of five hours per week.
 The Richton School District provides programming for students who meet the criteria for intellectually gifted in second through sixth grade.

 Gifted Identification and Referral Process: